section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 When the server is running, accessing the following pages will create a log every time the link is invoked.
 - http://localhost:3000/ - the server will send a hello world message.
 We want Winston to capture that and record it in our log file.
 - http://localhost:3000/calc - we are trying to add variable `y` to variable `x`.
 In this case, variable `y` is not defined.
 This will generate an error, and we want Winston to capture such instances for us.
-- http://localhost:3000/hello - the services we have created have no such a link.
+- http://localhost:3000/hello - the server we have created have no such a link.
 We want Winston to inform us when a link that points to our IP address is accessed but can't be found, that is a `404` error.

 Like we said earlier, Winston is well suited to configure different log destinations.
 In our small app, let create another transport.
 This time, I want to save the logs to a database, [MongoDB](https://www.mongodb.com/try/download/community) to be concise.
 On the `app.js` file, replicate the following code block.
 Make sure you install [Winston MongoDB](https://www.npmjs.com/package/winston-mongodb), i.e. `npm install winston-mongodb`.
 If you are new to MongoDB, we got a [guide](/engineering-education/working-with-databases-part1/) that will help you get started.